stjordanis/terra-docs-old/docs/dev-spec-market.md

 Pool_{Luna} &= ({Pool_{Base}})^2 / Pool_{Terra}
 \end{aligned} $$

-At the [end of each block](#end-block), the market module will attempt to "replenish" the pools by decreasing the $\delta$ between the Terra and Luna pools.
+At the [end of each block](#end-block), the market module will attempt to "replenish" the pools by decreasing the magnitude of $\delta$ between the Terra and Luna pools.
 The rate at which the pools will be replenished toward equilibrium is set by the parameter `PoolRecoveryPeriod`, with lower periods meaning faster recovery times, denoting more sensitivity to changing prices.

 This mechanism ensures liquidity and acts as a sort of low-pass filter, allowing for the spread fee (which is a function of `TerraPoolDelta`) to drop back down when changes in price are interpreted by the network as a lasting, rising trend in the true price of the peg rather than noisy spikes from temporary trading activity.